ibm-cloud-docs/satellite/hosts.md

 1. From the [**Locations** dashboard](https://cloud.ibm.com/satellite/locations){: external}, select that location where you want to add hosts.
 2. From the **Hosts** tab, click **Add host**.
 3. Optional: Enter any labels that you want to add to your hosts so that you can identify your hosts more easily later.
-For example, you can use `use=satloc` or `use=satcluster` to show that you want to use these hosts for your {{site.data.keyword.satelliteshort}} control plane or a {{site.data.keyword.satelliteshort}} cluster.
+Labels must be provided as key-value pairs.
+For example, you can use `use:satcp` or `use:satcluster` to show that you want to use these hosts for your {{site.data.keyword.satelliteshort}} control plane a {{site.data.keyword.openshiftlong_notm}} cluster.
+4. Enter a file name for your script or use the name that is generated for you.
-4. Click **Download script** to generate the `addHost.sh` host script and download the script to your local machine.
+5. Click **Download script** to generate the host script and download the script to your local machine.
 5. Log in to each host machine that you want to add to your location and run the script.
 The steps for how to log in to your machine and run the script vary by cloud provider.
-When you run the script on the machine, the machine is made visible to your {{site.data.keyword.satelliteshort}} location, but is not yet assigned to the {{site.data.keyword.satelliteshort}} control plane or a {{site.data.keyword.satelliteshort}} cluster.
+When you run the script on the machine, the machine is made visible to your {{site.data.keyword.satelliteshort}} location, but is not yet assigned to the {{site.data.keyword.satelliteshort}} control plane or a {{site.data.keyword.openshiftlong_notm}} cluster.
 The script also disables the ability to SSH in to the machine for security purposes.
 If you later remove the host from the {{site.data.keyword.satelliteshort}} location, you must reload the host machine to SSH into the machine again.

    **General steps:**
    1. Retrieve the public IP address of your host.
    2. Copy the script from your local machine to your host.
       ```
-      scp <path_to_addHost.sh> root@<public_IP_address>:/tmp/attach.sh
+      scp <path_to_script> root@<public_IP_address>:/tmp/attach.sh
       ```
       {: pre}